robertbraeutigam/scan/README.md

 ### Data Types

-A byte array is a concatenation of bytes.
-The length is not explicitly supplied but should be available from either the message overall length or by some other means.

-A variable length integer is a number stored as a variable number of bytes, at most 8, in big-endian ordering.
+A variable length integer (VLI) is a number stored as a variable number of bytes, at most 8, in big-endian ordering.
 On each byte except the last the highest bit indicates that a byte still follows.
 Note that the frame header contains a 2 byte VLI, while the rest of the specification has 8-bytes VLIs.